Clostridium sporogenes

 Clostridium sporogenes is a species of Gram-positive bacteria that belongs to the genus Clostridium.
 Like other strains of Clostridium, it is an anaerobic, rod-shaped bacterium that produces oval, subterminal endospores and is commonly found in soil.
-Unlike Clostridium botulinum, it does not produce the botulinum neurotoxins.
-In colonized animals, it has a mutualistic rather than pathogenic interaction with the host.

-It is being investigated as a way to deliver cancer-treating drugs to tumours in patients.
+C. sporogenes is being investigated as a way to deliver cancer-treating drugs to tumours in patients.
 C. sporogenes is often used as a surrogate for C. botulinum when testing the efficacy of commercial sterilisation.

+Metabolism

-Clostridium sporogenes colonizes the human gastrointestinal tract, but is only present in a subset of the population; in the intestine, it uses tryptophan to synthesize indole and subsequently 3-indolepropionic acid (IPA) – a type of auxin (plant hormone) – which serves as a potent neuroprotective antioxidant within the human body and brain.
+C. sporogenes colonizes the human gastrointestinal tract, but is only present in a subset of the population.
+In the intestine, it uses tryptophan to synthesize indole and subsequently 3-indolepropionic acid (IPA) – a type of auxin (plant hormone) – which serves as a potent neuroprotective antioxidant within the human body and brain.
 IPA is an even more potent scavenger of hydroxyl radicals than melatonin.
 Similar to melatonin but unlike other antioxidants, it scavenges radicals without subsequently generating reactive and pro-oxidant intermediate compounds.
 C. sporogenes is the only species of bacteria known to synthesize 3-indolepropionic acid in vivo at levels which are subsequently detectable in the blood stream of the host.

+Older literature has also reported production of thiaminase I by some strains of C. sporogenes, an enzyme capable of degrading thiamine.
+Early studies implicated thiamine deficiency in the development of polioencephalomalacia (also known as cerebrocortical necrosis) in ruminants.
+However, the role of bacterial thiaminases in the development of polioencephalomalacia in ruminants remains debated.

+Clinical significance

+C. sporogenes is generally regarded as a non-pathogenic anaerobe.
+However, rare cases of opportunistic infections have been reported in humans, including cases of bacteremia, soft tissue infection, septic arthritis, and clostridial myonecrosis.
+Similar infections have also been described in domestic animals.

+Genomic and phylogenetic studies indicate that C. sporogenes is closely related to toxigenic group I clostridia (including C. botulinum) and that some strains possess the capability to produce botulism neurotoxins (BoNTs), predominantly BoNT/B serotypes.
+A paleogenomic study of cattle remains from a Roman-era mass grave identified a Clostridium strain phylogenetically positioned between C. sporogenes and group I C. botulinum and concluded it may represent an ancient C. sporogenes lineage which carried several virulence-associated genes, suggesting that some historical strains may have already displayed pathogenic potential.